PHP array_push() Function: How to Add Elements to Array

 - Multidimensional arrays – Arrays that are containing one or more arrays.

-Now, let’s see an example where we can add the value to a PHP Array.
+Now, let’s see an example where we perform PHP to add to array operations.

-If we want to add more values to a PHP array, then we need to use the array_push() function which inserts one or more elements to the end of an array.
+If we want to add more values to a PHP array, we need to use the array_push() function, which inserts one or more elements to the end of an array.

-The syntax for PHP Array Push is following.
+The syntax for PHP Array Push is the following.

 An array parameter is required in which we will add the value.

-The value1 parameter is also required which is the value we will insert to the specified array.
+The value1 parameter is also required, which is the value we will insert into the specified array.

-The value2, value3 and so on are optional parameters.
-If we want to add the multiple values then and then we need to pass those parameters.
+The value2, value3, and so on are optional parameters.
+However, if we want to add multiple values, we need to pass those parameters.

 The array_push() function will return the length of new elements of an array.